LACMIP/emu/docs/_documentation/catalogue.md

     - for an identification of "Veneridae indet.": *Taxon* = "Veneridae" / *Modifier* = "indet." / *Modifier Rank* = "family"
     - for an identification of "Calva cf. varia": *Taxon* = "Calva varia" / *Modifier* = "cf." / *Modifier Rank* = "species"
     - for an identification of and ichnotaxon (*Kingdom* = "Ichnotaxa"): *Taxon* = "Oichnus" / *Modifier* = "isp." / *Modifier Rank* = "genus"

-{% include figure image_path="/assets/images/catalogue_identification2.png" alt="screenshot of the identification tab in the catalogue module" caption="Screenshot of the *Identifications (1)* tab of the Catalogue module.
-This example demonstrates a taxonomic verification applied to a type specimen record." %}

 Identified By
 : Full name(s) of the person(s) who made this identification, e.g. "LouElla Saul."
 For multiple identifiers, please use initials rather than full names, e.g. "L. R. Saul, J. Alderson". **Note:** If you are *updating or verifying the taxonomy of a specimen, but not physically/critically examining it*, also enter "Taxonomy verified." or "Taxonomy updated." in *Comments*.
 Likewise, *ID Reference* should also be completed for taxonomic updates and verifications.